repobee/repobee-plugin-cookiecutter/README.md

 works for you).

 ## Quick-use
-1. Execute `python3 -m cookicutter gh:slarse/repomate-plugin-cookiecutter`
+1. Execute `python3 -m cookicutter gh:repobee/repobee-plugin-cookiecutter`
 2. Complete the setup.
 3. That's all there is to it!
-You should now have a directory called `repomate-<plugin_name>` in the current working directory.
+You should now have a directory called `repobee-<plugin_name>` in the current working directory.